scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/negative-testing-strategy-reckless-sleuth.md

 The connection is rejected at **Layer 5 (Session Layer)**, specifically during the TLS handshake.

-`overwhelming-minotaur` server is configured [here](https://github.com/scholar-of-artifice/polyglot-security-foundations/blob/63050a1294ffff00420898c751ffe2aa1e080c9d/overwhelming-minotaur/internal/server/server.go#L43)
+The `overwhelming-minotaur` server is configured [here](https://github.com/scholar-of-artifice/polyglot-security-foundations/blob/63050a1294ffff00420898c751ffe2aa1e080c9d/overwhelming-minotaur/internal/server/server.go#L43)
 This means that the Go runtime itself enforces the security requirement before the request is ever passed to the HTTP handler function.

 ### Identity vs. Location
-Unlike Firewall (Layer 3/4) which relies on IP addresses, layer 5 relies on cryptographic identity.
+Unlike a Firewall (Layer 3/4) which relies on IP addresses, layer 5 relies on cryptographic identity.
 This allows the security mechanism to work in dynamic environments where IP addresses change all the time.

 ### Protection of Resources
 The handshake fails before the application accepts the request.
-This means, unauthorized traffic never consumes application resources and untrusted inputs are not processed.
+This means unauthorized traffic never consumes application resources and untrusted inputs are not processed.

 ## How does this confirm that our Zero-Trust boundary is actually enforcing rules?